weakish/docs-en/views/realtime_v2.md

   Many of our customers already have their products running smoothly and the only thing they need is to add instant messaging as a bonus feature in their apps.
 With this in mind, LeanMessage is designed to work independently without interfering your existing account systems.<br/>
   We offer a full collection of UI frameworks and SDKs for you to design and develop messaging functions for browsers (JavaScript), Android, iOS, Unity 3D, and even Windows desktop.
 In case you need it, we also offer a Python SDK for you to build your custom logic on the server side.
 * **Provide extensibility for custom features**<br/>
   LeanMessage supports common types of messages including text messages, images, audios, videos, locations, and binary data.
 You can define your own types of messages and build UI for them if you need.
 You can also implement functions like deleting messages, editing messages, mentioning people, transient messages, delivery reports, push notifications, and keyword filtering.
-If you want to build chat rooms that could hold infinite numbers of users, or system conversations that could be used for official accounts, LeanMessage also got you covered.
+If you want to build chat rooms that could hold infinite numbers of users, or system conversations that could be used for chatbots, LeanMessage also got you covered.
 * **Enhance security with permission management**<br/>
-  When you use LeanMessage, clients and servers form full-duplex communication channels through WebSocket with TLS enabled.
+  When you use LeanMessage, clients and servers use full-duplex communication channels through WebSocket with TLS encrypted transmissions.
 This ensures that conversations happening within your app cannot be fetched by any unauthorized parties.
 To further control user activities, you can use our third-party signing mechanism to verify all the sensitive operations before they can be processed.
 We also provide out-of-the-box role management and blacklist system which works perfectly for scenarios like group chats and chat rooms.
 * **Lower costs for maintenance**<br/>
   With our 24/7 technical support backed by experienced engineers, you can be confident that you are able to integrate our services into your projects with the minimal amount of hassle.
 Beside this, you are also freed from handling all the errors that might happen to software and infrastructure, as well as upgrading servers when the usage of your app grows quickly.